awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_create.md

 Now that the preparation work is complete, the final steps are to create the trusts\.
 First you create the trust on your on\-premises domain, and then finally on your AWS Managed Microsoft AD\.
 If you have any issues during the trust creation process, see [Trust Creation Status Reasons](ms_ad_troubleshooting_trusts.md) for assistance\.

-## Configure Your On\-Premises Trust<a name="tutorial_setup_trust_onprem_trust"></a>
+## Configure the Trust in Your On\-Premises Active Directory<a name="tutorial_setup_trust_onprem_trust"></a>

-In this tutorial, you configure a two\-way trust\.
-However, if you create a one\-way trust, be aware that the trust directions on each of your domains must be complementary\.
+In this tutorial, you configure a two\-way forest trust\.
+However, if you create a one\-way forest trust, be aware that the trust directions on each of your domains must be complementary\.
 For example, if you create a one\-way, outgoing trust on your on\-premises domain, you need to create a one\-way, incoming trust on your AWS Managed Microsoft AD\.

+**Note**
+AWS Managed Microsoft AD also supports external trusts\.
+However, for the purposes of this tutorial, you will create a two\-way forest trust\.

-**To configure your on\-premises trust relationship**
+**To configure the trust in your on\-premises AD**

 1. Open Server Manager and on the **Tools** menu, choose **Active Directory Domains and Trusts**\.